WCRP-CMIP/CMIP6_CVs/.github/ISSUE_TEMPLATE.md

 *********************************************
 To register (or edit) information about your model, please title your issue "source_id registration of [acronym for your model]" and  provide the following information:

 'label' -- A short acronym that uniquely identifies your model (and distinguishes it from other versions of your model used in CMIP6).
+This label is limited to 16 characters in length.

 'source_id' -- An identifier that should be identical to "label" but with forbidden characters either removed or replaced by a hyphen ("-").
 The source_id will appear in the ESGF search interface and in filenames a subdirectory names.
 Restrict characters used in source_id to the following set:  a-z, A-Z, 0-9, and "-".